alexporrello/DesktopPublisherAssistant/README.md

 This button goes hand-in-hand with the _Create Working Directory_ button.

-To copy a blank print specification document into _Desktop_ >> _DOC-TITLE_ >> _PDFs_, the user must enter the 32 part number and press the _Copy Pring Spec Doc_ button.
+To copy a blank print specification document into _Desktop_ >> _DOC-TITLE_ >> _PDFs_, the user must enter the 32 part number and press the _Copy Print Spec Doc_ button.
 Not only will a blank print spec document be copied into the _PDFs_ folder, but it will automatically be named correctly.

 #### _Copy Doc Pro Publishing Group Email_